stefanjudis/pwt-workshop/lessons/01-tooling/01-getting-started.md

   npx playwright show-report
 ```

 Congratulations!
-You just ran your first PWT tests!
+You just ran your first headless PWT tests!

-But you didn't see any browsers popping up.
-Use the `--headed` flag to see your automation in action.
+Use the `--headed` flag to see your new end-to-end automation in action.

 ```
 $ npx playwright test --headed